 Another great feature of the Ocean Digital is that it comes with a full-colour display.
 We think this could be an excellent feature in the best easy to use radio for the elderly, because it means that they can choose music by searching for an album cover they recognise.

 There are dual alarm settings built-in with a snooze and sleep timer included.
-Additionally, you can control everything from the included remote control.
+Also, you can control everything from the included remote control.

 For just under £55, features include: